Easy diy Wooden box

 - wood stain / paint

 Notes: You can use any type of wood for this project, I’m using Pine.
-Oak, Cherry, and Walnut (hardwoods) are more expensive but make beautiful little keepsake boxes.
+Oak, Maple, Cherry, Poplar and Walnut (hardwoods) are more expensive but make beautiful little keepsake boxes.
+You can also use plywood.
 This is a creative project and you can be as fancy as you like.
 Go wild!

 DIY wooden Box Instructions